How to Connect Claude with GoHighLevel MCP in 2026

 1. Pipeline Cleanup at Scale

-5. Cross-Tool Workflow Automation
+5. Cross-Tool Orchestration

 The Honest Take on Claude with GHL